Spring bear hunting has a rich heritage full of exciting traditions.

 Planning the Hunt

-Last year, as the snow started to melt, I was getting the itch to once again hit the woods in search of a bruin with my bow.
-The season had not yet opened, but that didn’t matter—I was spending hours on my HuntStand app scouring maps, looking for areas that had the right contour and clearings, that would help them be among the first to experience “green-up.”
-Many late nights were spent pin-pointing where to go, as well as prime access roads, and following the weather patterns and wind direction to plan a perfect ambush.
-Soon I was set.
-All I had to do, was wait for April 1—opening day.
+As the snow started to melt, I was getting the itch to once again hit the woods in search of a bruin with my bow.
+The season hadn’t yet opened, but that didn’t matter — I was spending hours on my HuntStand app scouring maps, looking for areas that had the right contour and clearings, that would help them be among the first to experience “green-up.”
+When black bears come out of their wintertime dens, they’ll gravitate toward the first chutes of lush spring vegetation.
+In hilly or mountainous country, these spots will often be right at the snow line.
+In flatter areas, you’ll want to identify obvious openings that are surrounded by security cover, particularly those that are facing south with ample sunshine to encourage new growth.

 The Hunt Begins